eldoy/weblang/README.md

   }
 })
 ```
-and the use it like this:
+and then use it like this:

 ```yml
 @return: world | hello